KC-7/car-quiz/README.md

 ## Design ✍ 🆒

 - The site was designed to demonstrate a variety of different JavaScript, CSS and HTML techniques.

+- The sites aim is to get a positive response from the user.
+The site targets male and female users aged between 16 and 66.

 - Basic sketches and flow charts were created prior to coding.